-The University of Colorado has contributed to Colorado and beyond since 1876, educating nearly 435,000 students who have become catalysts in business, arts, health and communities.
+The University of Colorado has contributed to Colorado and beyond since 1876, educating more than 435,000 students who have become catalysts in business, arts, health and communities.
 With the spectacular backdrop of Colorado’s Front Range, the four campuses provide access to top-tier faculty and experiential learning opportunities and an atmosphere where students thrive in the academic community.
 CU advances the economy, health and culture of Colorado and beyond.
 If you would like copies of the print publication, contact firstname.lastname@example.org.

 Economic Impacts of the University of Colorado on the State and Counties of Operations (May 2012)

 The University of Colorado is a multifaceted enterprise that focuses on teaching and learning, research activity, and community service.
 With some 61,000 students, 5,100 faculty and 24,000 staff, it is a complex undertaking that requires detailed financial reporting.
 You will find that detail in the pages of this report.